adamtmorgan/NvStache/README.md

 # 👉 Say When...

 NvStache is a my personal Neovim configuration, tailored for speed and workflow with a carefully-curated plugin selection.
-This config is great for web programming (ts, js, css, html, etc.), Rust programming, and general-purpose config editing (xml, yaml, toml, etc.)
+This acts as my daily driver for pretty much everything except for JVM langauges (Kotlin is gatekept).
 I tweak this config as new circumstances arise.

+## Language Integrations

+- Lua (obviously)
+- HTML
+- CSS
+- JavaScript/TypeScript
+- Vue
+- PHP
+- Rust
+- C/C++
+- Swift (via sourcekit)
+- Python (via pyright)
+- Nix
+- Bash
+- SQL
+- GraphQL
+- JSON
+- Markdown
+- TOML
+- YAML
+- Protobuf
+- Dockerfile/Docker-compose
+- GLSL/WGSL

+## AI Integrations

+I'm currently experimenting with [Avante](https://github.com/yetone/avante.nvim), but it's still in the early stages and is not optimized.
+Avante undergoes breaking changes constantly at time of writing, so this will likely be unstable for a while.

 # 👨‍💻 Setup